onthelink-nl/scripts/README.md

 ### =============================================================

-WE ALSO HAVE A INSTRUCTIONS PDF WITH MORE DETAILED INFORMATION ABOUT THE INSTALLATION PROGRESS [OPEN INSTRUCTIONS](https://github.com/onthelink-nl/scripts/blob/master/qgis/MUFU/Tutorials/INSTRUCTIONS/QGIS%20Instructions.pdf "INSTRUCTIONS PDF FILE")
+WE ALSO HAVE CREATED A INSTRUCTIONS PDF WITH MORE DETAILED INFORMATION ABOUT THE INSTALLATION PROGRESS [OPEN INSTRUCTIONS](https://github.com/onthelink-nl/scripts/blob/master/qgis/MUFU/Tutorials/INSTRUCTIONS/QGIS%20Instructions.pdf "INSTRUCTIONS PDF FILE")

 # Version History